Killer Croc: Appearance

 In later appearances, Killer Croc has been portrayed as being much more reptilian than in past incarnations.
 An action figure made by Kenner in 1998 featured a tail and dinosaur-like feet.
-When Mattel got the license to make DC products in the early 2000s, they released their own version of Killer Croc, sculpted by Four Horsemen Studios.
+When Mattel obtained the license to make DC products in the early 2000s, they released their own version of Killer Croc, sculpted by Four Horsemen Studios.
 This version also featured a tail and dinosaur feet.
 In late 2005, a re-release of this figure was modified so that the tail, along with his shirt, was removed.
 This version also sports a more human-like head.

 The 2002-2003 Batman storyline Hush featured a more bestial Croc who was mutated against his will to appear more reptilian.
 This version of the character was drawn by artist Jim Lee.
 In The New 52, he is shown to have a crocodile-like head, though how this came to be has not yet been revealed.
 Such a design had previously appeared in Red Hood and the Outlaws, drawn by Kenneth Rocafort.